By JJ Jones

 I think these statements encapsulate Exploring Your Creativity, and they inspire me as well.
 I can find myself feeling demoralized about how to make my own musical statement as a drummer, how to be unique when there are so many other drummers trying to do the same.
 Mark reminds us that our uniqueness as artists comes not from doing what no one else has done, but purely in serving our art the best way we can.

 Click here for Hudson’s webpage for Exploring Your Creativity on the Drumset.

-One of my favorite things in the book is a page titled “Ear Training” (seen in Figure 2), and involves an exercise for training yourself to hear the difference between rates (16ths, triplets and 8ths).
+One of my favorite things in the book is a page titled “Ear Training” (Figure 2), and involves an exercise for training yourself to hear the difference between rates (16ths, triplets and 8ths).
 By playing a phrase of each, then removing the notes in the middle of each phrase, “there is more mystery” as Mark writes, as to exactly where the last note is being played in relation to the first.
 The effect blew my mind a little, especially when I could hear each side-by-side.
 Listen to these transcribed phrases back-to-back, where I’ve removed the middle notes as Mark suggests.
 Try changing the tempo too.
 The note on the rack tom appears to be drifting away from the note on the floor tom (on the 1), from rate to rate:

 This trailer from Hudson gives a really nice overview of Exploring Your Creativity:

 To get a feel for the videos and material contained in the book and DVD, check out this sample lesson on Orchestration: